Musical with first-class sound at the Austrian Stockerau Open Air Festival

 - The rental company, MTR Productions, was responsible for planning and implementing the sound reinforcement

 In view of these considerations, the team led by Thomas Hasenauer opted once again for Electro-Voice equipment – specifically the XLVC line array, a system that is both compact and powerful.
 Hangs comprised of eight XLD-281 elements each were positioned on each side of the stage to ensure a balanced sonic image with two Electro-Voice Xsubs enlisted to reinforce the bass.
 Four Electro-Voice Xi1082 loudspeakers provided front fill, while two Electro-Voice RX 112-75 and two ZX1 loudspeakers delivered foldback to the performers on stage.
 In the wings, backstage and in the dressing rooms, talkback from five Electro-Voice EVI 6.2 loudspeakers underpinned the production logistics, while the entire installation was driven by Electro-Voice power amplifiers (six TG7, five CP2200, and one P3000).
-The nerve centre of the installation was a NetMax N8000 digital matrix controller from Electro-Voice.
+The nerve center of the installation was a NetMax N8000 digital matrix controller from Electro-Voice.
 Located in a side room and equipped with three MI-1 microphone input cards, an eight-channel AO-1 analogue output card and a DM-1 Dante card, the NetMax N8000 allowed the MTR team to control and supervise the loudspeakers throughout each performance.
 A Dante network, established with glass fibre cables, carried the audio signals to and from the mixer as well as all data, with visualization, supervision, and control facilitated and made intuitive by IRIS-Net software.
 A secondary network was established as a backup, using CAT5 cables.

 “The XLD system over the course of the six weeks once again demonstrated its reliability and acoustic class,” said sound technician Thomas Hasenauer, adding that among the greatest challenges posed by this production was the sudden drop in volume each time a passage sung by the entire chorus gave way to a spoken line delivered by a single actor.
 Here a swift response was required from both man and machine.
 Fortunately, the hard work in rehearsal paid off.